Knight-Ron/NetworkDeviceInventoryManager/README.md

 # Network Device Inventory & Configuration Manager (Java CLI Project)

 A Java-based command-line tool that simulates an enterprise-level inventory and configuration management system for network devices.
-Ideal for demonstrating object-oriented design, file I/O, CLI interaction, and system-thinking.
+Ideal for demonstrating object-oriented design, audit logging, file I/O, CLI interaction, and system-thinking workflows often seen in SRE environments.

 ---

 ## ➽ Features

-* Add new network devices with metadata
+* Add new network devices with full metadata (ID, IP, Hostname, OS, etc.)
+* Automatic timestamping (`createdAt`) and operator tracking (`addedBy`)
-* View all registered devices
+* View all registered devices in detailed or summary view
-* Deactivate or reactivate a device
+* Deactivate or reactivate any device from the CLI
-* Delete devices from inventory
+* Delete devices from inventory with logs
-* Save device configuration snapshots to individual text files
+* Save per-device configuration snapshots (`.conf` format)
-* View saved config files from the CLI
-* Export full inventory to CSV
+* Export full inventory to CSV (with audit fields)
+* Auto-create folders for configs and logs if not present
+* Maintain a running log of all actions performed (`logs/actions.log`)

 ---